build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 stream.mapValues(v -> v.toUpperCase()).print(Printed.toSysOut());
 ```

-This will print out the records e.g. if you pass in `(foo, bar)` and `(john,doe)` to the input topic, they will get converted to uppercase and logged as such:
+This will print out the records e.g. if you pass in `(foo, bar)` and `(john, doe)` to the input topic, they will get converted to uppercase and logged as such:

 ```
 [KSTREAM-MAPVALUES-0000000001]: foo, BAR